Check this out:

 Anthropology faculty members specialize in the cultural anthropology, archaeology, and biological anthropology of the New and Old Worlds.
 Many of the faculty members have substantial experience in applied anthropology.
 Applied anthropology uses anthropological concepts and methods for problem-oriented, practical purposes in the contemporary world.

-Biological anthropologists in the department specialize in the bioarchaeology of the Southeast (Dr. Hogue) and human growth and development (Dr. Bowers).
+Biological anthropologists in the department specialize in the bioarchaeology of the Southeast (Dr. Hogue).

 The Department of Anthropology is housed in the Burkhardt Building.
 In addition to classrooms, offices, and a conference and seminar room, the department has a large, well-equipped archaeology facility.
 Students can gain experience in archaeological research, often while being paid, through working on field surveys, on excavations, and in the laboratory.